 When a leading group of applicants is apparent, interviews should be conducted.
 These provide the opportunity for the supervisory staff to gather additional information.
-The primary aim of the interviews is to familiarise the applicant with the subject and the research area.
+The primary aim of the interviews is to familiarise the applicant with the research environment in subject and the research area.